cerberussg/tagger/README.md

 ## Support

-For issues, feature requests, or questions about D&B metadata patterns, please open an issue on GitHub.
+For issues, feature requests, or questions about metadata patterns, please open an issue on GitHub.